Ashvary1996/RedBus/readme.md

 - **Payment Page**
   - Users can make payments securely.
-  - Payment methods supported: Credit/Debit Card, Net Banking, Wallets, etc.
+  - Payment methods supported: Credit/Debit Card.

 - **Ticket and Trip Creation**
   - After successful payment, the ticket is generated for the user.
-  - A new trip is created in the system with the selected bus, seat details, and passenger information.
+  - A new trip is initiated in the system when no existing trip with the same details is found.
+This includes the chosen bus, seat details, and passenger information.

 ## Technologies Used